 If lower, your taxable compensation for the year.
 You can contribute to a traditional IRA regardless of how much money you make.
 However, you don't qualify to open or contribute to a Roth IRA account if you make too much money.
-If you make too much money, you may still be able to contribute to a Roth IRA through a strategy called a clandestine Roth IRA.
+If you make too much money, you may still be able to contribute to a Roth IRA through a strategy called a clandestine Roth IRA, or you can invest in an IRA in Gold.
 Yes, a person under 18 can contribute to a Roth IRA or a traditional IRA as long as they meet earned income requirements and do not exceed income limits.

 This table shows if your contribution to a Roth IRA is affected by the amount of your modified AGI as calculated for the Roth IRA.
 A spousal IRA is an IRA open to a spouse with no income of their own, usually by providing unpaid work to their household.